 The Elliot Lake Commission recommended formalizing a Prime Consultant / Coordinating Professional on building projects.
 I encourage the Ministry to work with the OAA and the Professional Engineers of Ontario to finalize this important public protection piece.
 Better coordination serves the public.

-However, I cannot support the addition of more red tape that only encumbers the profession without adding any public protection beyond what already exists.
+However, I cannot support the suggested implementation of the Certified Professional Model as it creates red tape that only encumbers the profession without adding any public protection beyond what already exists.